OpenIndy/OpenIndy.github.io/download/index.md

 image:
   feature: banner/b_tracker2.jpg
 ---
-<b>Version 0.5.0-13 Posted on August 4th, 2017</b>
+<b>Version 0.6.0-14 Posted on August 23rd, 2017</b>
-<br>Here you can download the latest version of OpenIndy.
-The version 0.5.0-13 comes with an implementation of laser tracker interfaces of all common manufaturer (for Leica Lasertrackers, only AT401 /AT402 are supported).
-OpenIndy also provides an amount of functionality to calculate basic geometries and to make three-dimensional analyses with the gathered geometries.
-To get a good quick start check out the [user documentaion](/documentation/docu-usr/measurement/#common-measurement-example)
+<br>With an open-source bundle adjustment, OpenIndy version 0.6.0-14 is now released and online on github.
+Now you can combine multiple tracker stations in one bundle system, just by measuring some common points and running the bundle adjustment.
+You will get transformation parameters for all combinations and also you can transform all your station measurements, that are bundled, in an superordinate coordinate system of your working part (e.g. a automobile - system).

+Some more details in how to use and run the bundle adjustment, you can read our blog entry about [bundle adjustment](/_posts/news/2017-08-23-bundle-adjustment).
+To get a good quick start, also you should check out the [user documentaion](/documentation/docu-usr/measurement/#common-measurement-example)

 <br><br>
-<a markdown="0" href="https://github.com/OpenIndy/OpenIndy/releases" class="btn btn-success">Download Version 0.5.0-13</a>
+<a markdown="0" href="https://github.com/OpenIndy/OpenIndy/releases" class="btn btn-success">Download Version 0.6.0-14</a>
 <h1>Sourcecode</h1>
 To join our community and support us in the ongoing development, you can also fork the repository of the project on [GitHub](https://github.com/OpenIndy/OpenIndy).
 <br><br>